mozilla-services/docs/source/storage/apis-2.0.rst

     https://<endpoint-url>/<api-instruction>

-The user's SyncStorage endpoint URL can be obtained from the Discovery Service [1]_.
+The user's SyncStorage endpoint URL can be obtained via the Sagrada Discovery and Authentication workflow [1]_.
+All requests must be signed using MAC Access Authentication credentials [2]_.

-Authentication of requests is achieved via the HTTP Access Authentication framework [2]_ and may use any authentication scheme mutually understood by client and server.
-Mozilla-hosted services support *only* the Sagrada Authentication Token scheme [3]_.

 Request and response bodies are all JSON-encoded unless otherwise specified.